Disclosure (1994 film)

 Disclosure is a 1994 American psychological thriller film directed by Barry Levinson, starring Michael Douglas and Demi Moore.
 It is based on the novel by Michael Crichton, released the same year.
 The cast includes Donald Sutherland, Caroline Goodall and Dennis Miller.
-Douglas plays a CEO whose ex-girlfriend (Moore), an executive, files a sexual harassment complaint after she fails to seduce him.
-Disclosure received mixed reviews and grossed $214 million against its $50 million budget.
+Douglas plays Tom Sanders, an employee whose ex-girlfriend Meredith Johnson (Moore), an executive, files a sexual harassment complaint after she fails to seduce him.
+Disclosure was released by Warner Bros. on December 9, 1994, received mixed reviews from critics and grossed $214 million against its $50 million budget.

 Plot

-Bob Garvin, the founder and CEO of the technology company DigiCom, is happily married and plans to retire following a merger with a textbook company.
-Manufacturing chief Tom Sanders expects to be promoted to run DigiCom after the merger.
-Instead, Meredith Johnson, Tom's ex-girlfriend, is brought on as Garvin's heir apparent, as Garvin wanted to "break the glass ceiling".
-After calling Tom to her office to discuss a manufacturing problem with a new line of CD-ROM drives, Meredith seduces him.
-He allows her to perform oral sex, but rebuffs her attempts for intercourse.
-As Tom leaves, Meredith threatens him.
+Bob Garvin, founder and CEO of technology company DigiCom, plans to retire after a merger with a textbook company.
+Manufacturing chief Tom Sanders expects to succeed him, but Garvin instead appoints Tom's ex-girlfriend Meredith Johnson as his heir apparent, wanting to "break the glass ceiling".
+After calling Tom to her office over a problem with a new line of CD-ROM drives, Meredith seduces him.
+He permits her to perform oral sex but refuses intercourse, prompting her to threaten him.

-The next morning, Tom discovers that Meredith has filed a sexual harassment complaint against him with the help of the legal counsel Phillip Blackburn.
-To save the merger from a scandal, causing Garvin to lose $100 million if the deal falls through, DigiCom officials demand that Tom accept reassignment to Texas.
-If Tom accepts, he will lose his stock options, his career will be ruined, and he will be left jobless when the other location is sold following the merger.
+The following morning, Tom learns that Meredith has filed a sexual harassment complaint against him with legal counsel Philip Blackburn.
+To protect the merger, which would cost Garvin $100 million if it collapsed, DigiCom officials demand that Tom accept reassignment to Texas.
+This would cost him his stock options, damage his career and leave him jobless when the site is sold after the merger.

-Tom receives an anonymous e-mail from "A Friend" directing him to Catherine Alvarez, an attorney specializing in sexual harassment cases.
-Tom decides to sue DigiCom, alleging Meredith harassed him, which causes animosity with his wife and colleagues.
-At the initial mediation, a tearful Meredith lies and blames Tom.
-Garvin, believing the merger will fail without her, proposes Tom drop the lawsuit in exchange for keeping his position.
+An anonymous e-mail from "A Friend" directs Tom to Catherine Alvarez, an attorney specialising in sexual harassment.
+Tom sues DigiCom, alleging that Meredith harassed him, straining his marriage to Susan Hendler and his relationships with colleagues.
+During mediation, Meredith tearfully blames Tom.
+Garvin, convinced the merger depends on Meredith, offers Tom his position if he drops the lawsuit.

-Tom realizes he misdialed a number on his cell phone during the encounter with Meredith, recording the entire event on a colleague's voicemail.
-Tom rejects Garvin's proposal and plays the recording at the next meeting, discrediting Meredith.
-Meredith defends her behavior, saying that Tom's protests in the recording were expressions of a desire to be dominated.
+Tom then realises that he accidentally called colleague Mark Lewyn's voicemail during his encounter with Meredith, recording the entire incident.
+He rejects Garvin's offer and plays the recording at the next meeting, discrediting Meredith.
+She claims that Tom's protests were expressions of a desire to be dominated.